-Because our island home is subject to dangerous year-round hazards such as flash floods, hurricanes, tsunamis and earthquakes, pet owners need to be prepared.
+Because our home is subject to dangerous yearround hazards such as flash floods, hurricanes, and Tornados, pet owners need to be prepared.

 Because pets are not permitted in public shelters, owners must make advance preparations.
 It is important to have a plan so you don't leave your pets in jeopardy during an emergency